FXCM Group: FXCM named Best Zero Commission Broker at ADVFN Awards 2022 for second year running

-AMSTERDAM, March 24, 2022("FXCM Group" or 'FXCM'), the leading international provider of online foreign exchange trading, CFD trading and related services, announced today that it has been named the Best Zero Commission* Broker in the ADVFN International Finance Awards 2022.
+LONDON, March 28, 2022("FXCM Group' or 'FXCM'), the leading international provider of online foreign exchange trading, CFD trading, cryptocurrencies and related services, announced today that it has been named the Best Zero Commission* Broker in the ADVFN International Finance Awards 2022.

 FXCM was awarded the nomination by a panel of judges from ADVFN, a leading global stocks and shares information website.
 Having launched zero-commission CFD shares trading two years ago, the award is testament to the continued success and appeal of FXCM's offering in bringing the most sought-after trading opportunities.